byzheng/apsimng-crops/README.md

 This repository provides a overview of cultivar performances for various crops simulated using APSIM Next Generation (APSIM NG).

+## Published Documentation

+The documentation is published and can be accessed at: https://apsimng-crops.bangyou.me

 ## 🤝 Contributing